 It is because it helps make the user experience more enjoyable.
 It happens because this temporary data makes the work of your devices, browsers, and apps faster.
 It can accumulate over time and cause issues, though.

-Is it safe to remove cache on Mac?
+Is there a shortcut to empty cache on Mac?